wailman24/Caching/README.md

 - Real-time or near real-time dashboard updates.
 - Reduced computation on backend servers.
 - Consistent performance for multiple users accessing the same reports simultaneously.

 ---

-## Best Practices for Caching

-Effective caching is not just about storing data—it requires thoughtful strategies to maintain performance, consistency, and reliability.
-Here are some key best practices:

-1. **Set Appropriate TTL (Time to Live)**
-   Assign a TTL to each cached item to control how long it stays in the cache.
-A proper TTL balances data freshness with performance.
-Too short and you get frequent cache misses; too long and users may see outdated information.

-2. **Invalidate Cache When Data Changes**
-   Whenever the underlying data is updated in the database, make sure to invalidate or update the corresponding cache entries.
-This prevents serving stale data to users.

-3. **Cache High-Value or Expensive-to-Compute Data**
-   Focus on caching data that is accessed frequently or requires heavy computation.
-Avoid caching rarely used data, as it wastes memory and may increase eviction of important entries.

-4. **Monitor Metrics and Adjust Cache Configuration**
-   Regularly track cache hit rate, miss rate, eviction rate, and data freshness.
-Use these metrics to adjust cache size, eviction policies, and other strategies to maintain optimal performance.

-5. **Use Distributed Caching for Scalable Systems**
-   When an application runs on multiple servers, a distributed cache (like Redis or Memcached) ensures all instances share the same cache, maintaining consistency and supporting scalability.

----